-The Trump administration has quietly rolled back the Clean Water Act to make it easier for hydropower facilities to skirt environmental accountability through their relicensing process.
+The Trump administration quietly rolled back the Clean Water Act to make it easier for hydropower facilities to skirt environmental accountability through their relicensing process.
 And now, states like California won’t even be allowed to protect their own watersheds.

 The Yuba River Watershed is the first in line to be sacrificed – and we can’t let this happen without speaking up.